Alectinib (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you have liver disease, heart disease, or a history of other lung disease or breathing problems.
+- Tell your doctor if you have liver disease, kidney disease, heart disease, or a history of other lung disease or breathing problems.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.